luisaGonzales/Pomo/.github/pull_request_template.md

-Problem solved/hypothesis to test

-How has this been tested (attach below)?
-[ ] Loom link (if none, explain why):
-[ ] Screenshots with description
+## Description

+Provide an overview, which problem have you solved?

-Checklist
+## Checklist

+- [ ] The Pull Request has the right naming conventions (feat/chore/bugfix).
+- [ ] I have tested my changes and added unit tests.
-[ ] I have reviewed my own PR and made changes where necessary [ ] I have commented my code, particularly in hard-to-understand areas [ ] I have obtained Product/UX feedback as necessary
+- [ ] I have reviewed my own PR and made changes where necessary\
+- [ ] I have obtained Product/UX feedback as necessary

+## Screenshots